Dr. Robert Malone Explains What’s Really Happening at the CDC

 And what are the data to support that?

-Uh not all risk factors are the same.
+Not all risk factors are the same.

-Uh so what are those data?
+So what are those data?

 What are those criteria that supports that?

-And if those data aren't aligned or aren't made available, then uh one can reasonably infer that it's not possible for the committee to formulate a recommendation.
+And if those data aren't aligned or aren't made available, then one can reasonably infer that it's not possible for the committee to formulate a recommendation.

-Uh if we don't have the data and our charter is to follow the data, then how can we make a recommendation when the data don't exist?
+If we don't have the data and our charter is to follow the data, then how can we make a recommendation when the data don't exist?

 Just on good faith.

-Uh sorry, I can't do that anymore.
+Sorry, I can't do that anymore.

-Uh so that's that's a hot topic.
+So that's a hot topic.

-If we were to, if the committee was to make a recommendation here, there, anywhere about shared decision making, that implies that there will there must be a dialogue and informed consent between patient or patient representative and the physician, prescribing physician.
+And then another one, looking forward, if we were to, if the committee was to make a recommendation here, there, anywhere about shared decision making, that implies that there must be a dialogue and informed consent between patient or patient representative and the physician, prescribing physician.

 It also implies that these products would be available via prescription, but not necessarily you can just walk up to Walmart and get a jab in the butt or in the shoulder or whatever.

-Why there doesn't have to be informed consent in the case of what is functionally a standard of care mandate, if the ACIP recommends and the CDC director endorses use for particular indication is beyond me as a somebody schooled in medical ethics, uh informed consent is the cornerstone of all medical practice, but that's how it's been interpreted.
+Why there doesn't have to be informed consent in the case of what is functionally a standard of care mandate, if the ACIP recommends and the CDC director endorses use for a particular indication is beyond me.

-Uh that's the system we have.
+That's the system we have.

-Uh so they don't like the idea of shared decision making where they're going to have to have a discussion with a patient and justify why this particular child or that particular elderly person should receive the product.
+So they don't like the idea of shared decision making where they're going to have to have a discussion with a patient and justify why this particular child or that particular elderly person should receive the product.

-Uh we believe that it's necessary, it's a responsibility of the ACIP to provide the physician with guidance about the information that must be shared with the patient.
+We believe that it's necessary, it's a responsibility of the ACIP to provide the physician with guidance about the information that must be shared with the patient.

-So we can't just say, well, you have to have informed consent and it's shared decision making, but it's up to you to figure out what you have to discuss with the patient.
+So we can't just say, well, you have to have informed consent and it's shared decision-making, but it's up to you to figure out what you have to discuss with the patient.

-No, that doesn't really work.
+Now, that doesn't really work.

-And it doesn't help anybody.
+It doesn't help anybody.

-So part of what we are going to seek to do is to provide clear guidance, it's fact-based, documented, that in fact A, B, C or D are known risks, and FGH and I are uh potential risks.
+It's fact-based, documented, that in fact, A, B, C, or D are known risks and FGH and I are potential risks.

-Uh so stay tuned on that.
+So stay tuned on that.

-Uh but the database is being independently examined, I think, for the first time.
+But the database is being independently examined, I think, for the first time.

 I'm wondering if you could just unpack that for me, please.